PhotonVision/photonvision/docs/source/docs/calibration/calibration.md

 In order to detect AprilTags and use 3D mode, your camera must be calibrated at the desired resolution!
 Inaccurate calibration will lead to poor performance.
 :::

 To calibrate a camera, images of a Charuco board (or chessboard) are taken.
 By comparing where the grid corners should be in object space (for example, a corner once every inch in an 8x6 grid) with where they appear in the camera image, we can find a least-squares estimate for intrinsic camera properties like focal lengths, center point, and distortion coefficients.
-For more on camera calibration, please review the `OpenCV documentation <https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html>`_.
+For more on camera calibration, please review the [OpenCV documentation](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html>).

 :::{warning}
 While any resolution can be calibrated, higher resolutions may be too performance-intensive for some coprocessors to handle.
 Therefore, we recommend experimenting to see what works best for your coprocessor.